BolvicBolvicovic/ft_turing/lib/compiler.md

     [0]     <- self then RIGHT and bar
 ```
 Essentialy, a subroutine is generated to write on a the memory tape and then comes back to were we stoped

+##### inc, dec

+Both "inc" and "dec" keywords take one parameter: the register that is to be modified.
+This is interersting since you can use integers.
+You can increment and decrement them.

 ##### eq, true and false